Equine Solicitors

 Setfords’ Approach to Equine Law

-Setfords’ equine lawyers are experts in all major areas of equine law, and we’ll listen, think, and give you the best possible legal advice.
+Setfords’ equine lawyers are experts in all major areas of equine law, and we’ll listen, think, and give you the best possible legal advice for your situation.

 We can make such a bold claim because we’re different from other law firms.
 All of our equine solicitors have extensive experience, so you’ll never receive legal services from an under qualified junior.